Rolling post, begun April 2016

 The UK government finally published its much delayed ‘white paper‘ on post-Brexit immigration policy.
 This policy document said that free movement would end in 2021 after the implementation period (due to end on 31 December, 2020).

-However, business squealers hooked on cheap east European labour and their pusher, business minister and lobyist Greg Clark, had won a shoddy compromise: free movement lite – until at least 2025.
+However, business squealers hooked on cheap east European labour and their pusher, business minister and lobbyist Greg Clark, had won a shoddy compromise: free movement lite – until at least 2025.

 As a ‘transitional measure‘, unlimited numbers of low-skilled migrants from ‘low-risk countries‘ in Europe and elsewhere would be able to come to the UK without a job offer and seek work for up to a year.